bhavyaghai/WordBias/README.md

 [//]: # (Documentation
 https://docs.google.com/document/d/1uw5OCxsddj8QeOqrZqgJJVBUV7rdTE9AEX9ymNzDQO0/edit?usp=sharing)

-**This is an anonymized github repository meant for IUI reviewers.
-Upon acceptance, this repository will be de-anonymized and its link will be updated in the paper.**
+<ins>This is an anonymized github repository meant for IUI reviewers.
+Upon acceptance, this repository will be de-anonymized and its link will be updated in the paper.</ins>

 ## Overview